zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/audit.md

 ## Description

-The Bulk Operations audit feature allows you to track changes of all modifications that happened in the database during the Bulk Operations.
+The EFE audit feature allows you to track changes of all modifications that happened in the database during the Bulk Operations.
 Also, it lets you create a history of who modified a table, what was an old value and a new value.

 ## Key Features